area17/twill/docs/content/1_documentation/4_form-fields/wysiwyg.md

 When selecting a piece of content it will link it as such: `href="#twillInternalLink::App\Models\Page#1"`

-This will then be replaced during render time* bases on your configuration.
-You can completely customize the url by implementing the `getFullUrl` method on your model class.
+This will then be replaced during render time if you are using the `$block->wysiwyg('field')` or `$block->translatedWysiwyg('field')` helpers.

+You can customize the url by implementing the `getFullUrl` method on your model class.

-\* It will  be automatically replaced for blocks, however for regular fields on models you will have to manually call `parseInternalLinks` like this:
+For regular fields on models you will have to manually call `parseInternalLinks` like this:

 ```blade
 {{ \A17\Twill\Facades\TwillUtil::parseInternalLinks($item->description) }}